Body-led clarity for sensitive professionals.

 -

-turn the volume down on the noise (self-criticism, indecision, fear that everything will collapse if you follow your instincts.)
+turn the volume down on the noise (self-doubt, indecision, the sense that everything might fall apart if you follow your instincts)

 -